agrosner/DBFlow/usage/Migration2Guide.md

 as well.
 Instead of either forgetting to do so and ultimately "orphaning" the children, or having to manage the code of doing it yourself, which can lead to errors, let the `@OneToMany` handle it for you!
+The annotation comes with these restrictions:
+  1. The method must follow this pattern: `getFieldName` for `fieldName`, otherwise you can specify `variableName()` to connect the method to the variable.
+  2. The method must be accessible to the annotation processor, so either `public` or package private.
+  3. The method must return a `List` of `Model` and the variable must be of the same type.

 ```java